-Thirty-three of these machines were manufactured, the local office in Minneapolis flourishing as a result of their popularity.
+Thirty-three of these machines were manufactured, the local office in Minneapolis flourishing as a result of their popularity, and the partners had some initial success in selling or leasing out the psychograph.
 Psychographs were leased to entrepreneurs throughout the country for a $2,000 deposit, plus a monthly rental of $35.
 They proved extremely fashionable attractions for theatres, lobbies and department stores, generating substantial extra income during the depression.
 It is even reported that two promoters ‘set up shop’ in the Black Forest Village at the 1934 Century of Progress Exposition in Chicago, netting some $200,000 at their standing-room-only booth!

 Return to top of page.